Born in Liverpool, I’m a writer/actor, with roots in dance, fringe theatre and comedy.

 My dance, theatre, comedy and journalism background influenced me when I was setting up Vital Sparks workshops.
 These have been helping people from all walks of life develop their confidence and interview skills.
 They have been highly successful in helping people find meaningful work and make creative changes in their lives: www.vitalsparks.co.uk.

 As compère, I’ve worked with writers, actors and poets to deliver their work to audiences at bookshops, festivals, jazz nights and cabarets.
 I currently work as a writer, actor and Vital Sparks coach.

 Member of Equity, NUJ and English PEN

 ERIC SANDERS AT 100

-My interview with Viennese Jewish emigre Eric Sanders: composer, pianist, teacher, soldier, crime novelist and antifascist, filmed by Roger Schindler played JW3 in NW3 (Dec 2020) & was about to play the Rio Cinema, Dalston along with an event for the Association of Jewish Refugees with live Q&A celebrating a remarkably prolific centenarian before lockdown temporarily halted proceedings.
+My interview with Viennese Jewish emigré Eric Sanders: composer, pianist, teacher, soldier, crime novelist and antifascist, filmed by Roger Schindler was due to play the Rio Cinema, Dalston in Dec.
+2020 before lockdown intervened.
 Eric sadly died this August, before his 102nd birthday but new screenings of ERIC SANDERS AT 100 are planned to celebrate the life of this remarkably prolific centenarian.

 Photo left: Leszek Halasa